Hello Kerry, welcome to the lorries!

 What’s something not many people know about you?

 I was in a comic book a long, long time ago (I was a vampire’s victim and died.).
 The artist painted a huge portrait of me, and some stranger bought it.
 So somewhere out there, I’m hanging around in someone’s house (or in the attic, more likely).

 I was a hostess at a restaurant and it was really busy one weekend night.
 I was trying to rush and didn’t really look at the people I was seating.
 Funny thing, short people don’t like it when you offer them a kid’s menu.
 That taught me to slow down and look at who I’m speaking to.

 Favourite thing about Boston?
 Or shall we say Los Angeles?

 I love Boston because it’s where I’m from and where my roots are.
 While I think moving to LA has made me appreciate Boston more, I really enjoy seeing snow and ice only when I turn on Game of Thrones.

 What are the three things you can’t live without?

 Other than my husband and our pets, I need peanut butter, Blistex, and music in my life – but not all at once because that would be terribly messy.

-If you’re interested in joining the lorries check out our latest jobs and get in touch using our Join Us page.
+If you’re interested in joining the lorries check out our latest jobs and get in touch through our Join Us page.